Japans Capital Spending Jumps 11 Pct In Jan.-March Quarter - UrduPoint

 Japan's Capital Spending Jumps 11 Pct In Jan.-March Quarter

-TOKYO, Jun 1 (UrduPoint / Pakistan Point News - 1st Jun, 2023 ) :Capital spending by Japanese companies in the January-March period rose 11 percent year on year, posting an eighth straight quarter of gains, the Finance Ministry data showed on Thursday.
+TOKYO, Jun 2 (UrduPoint / Pakistan Point News - 2nd Jun, 2023 ) :Capital spending by Japanese companies in the January-March period rose 11 percent year on year, posting an eighth straight quarter of gains, the Finance Ministry data showed.

 Investment by all nonfinancial sectors for purposes such as building factories and adding equipment totaled 16.54 trillion Yen (119 billion U.S.